jashjain21/Image-Classifier-Project/README.md

 Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_to_name.json Use GPU for inference: python predict.py input checkpoint --gpu

+### Running the Code:
+Directly open the Image Classifier Project.ipynb and run the cells and follow along
 Author:
 Jash Jain [linkedin](https://www.linkedin.com/in/jash-jain-bb659a132)